antor44/livestream_video/README.md

 - **Modest INT4 optimization**: Only 13% speed improvement, despite hardware support existing since RTX 2000

 This indicates whisper.cpp may not be fully leveraging Tensor Cores for INT4 operations, or other bottlenecks limit performance gains.

-#### **Practical Recommendations**

-**Recommended: Q8_0 (INT8)**
-- Uses half the graphics memory
-- **35-38% faster** than standard models on all NVIDIA RTX GPUs (2000 series and newer)
-- Same transcription quality
-- Best overall choice - fully optimized across all RTX generations

-**For maximum concurrent instances: Q4_0 (INT4)**
-- Uses 75% less graphics memory
-- About 13% faster than standard models on RTX GPUs
-- Enables more simultaneous streams
-- Choose this when memory is your bottleneck

 **Note for older GPUs:**
 On NVIDIA GPUs without Tensor Cores (GTX 1000 series and older), quantized models may not show speed improvements and could be slightly slower.
 The primary benefit remains VRAM reduction.